muehmar/pojo-extension/README.md

 ## Change Log

+* 0.2.4 - Fix generated package structure for the extension
+* 0.2.3 - Make the extension be extendable by the pojo itself
 * 0.2.2 - Support constructors with optional fields wrapped into `java.util.Optional`
 * 0.2.1 - Add support for primitives and arrays
 * 0.2.0 - Add SafeBuilder to the extension class